 Keeping your dog safe in floods.

 Its perhaps something we don’t really think about when we head out for our daily dog walk.
-However, it is important to keep safe if you are heading out into stormy weather, especially if you live near rivers – even a small brook can turn into a raging torrent of water with incredible speed.
+However, it is important to keep safe if you are heading out into stormy weather, especially if you live near rivers.
+Even a small stream can turn into a raging torrent of water with incredible speed.
 Muddy, slippery ground underfoot, adds to the danger of walking near flooded areas.

-The most sensible thing to do is to avoid walking in heavy rain or areas of flooding altogether.
-A day or so of playing in the garden instead will not harm your dog and there are also plenty of indoor games you could entertain him with where you can both stay warm and dry – see our other Holidays4Dogs article about indoor games.
+The most sensible thing to do is to avoid walking in heavy rain, or areas of flooding altogether.
+A day, or so, of playing in the garden instead, will not harm your dog.
+There are plenty of indoor games you could entertain him while, staying warm and dry.

-If you do go out and your dog walks through a lot of mud and standing water, always make sure you rinse him off thoroughly afterwards.
-If you are not 100% sure your dog will come back when he is called – keep him secure on a lead.
+If your dog doesn’t come back when called – keep him secure on a lead.
 Make sure your dog has an up to date chip, as well as alternative identification on his collar.

-If your dog does get caught in flood water NEVER attempt to go in after him – dogs will usually find a way to save themselves and sadly, there have been many cases where owners have tried to rescue dogs from rivers and have tragically lost their lives while, often, the dog survives.
+If your dog gets caught in flood water – don’t attempt to go in after him.
+Dogs will usually find a way to save themselves.
+Sadly, there have been many cases where owners have tried to rescue dogs from rivers and have tragically lost their own lives.
+Quite often, the dog survives.

-Keep up to date with flood warnings by tuning into your local television or radio station or, log onto the Environment Agency website where you can access information about your local area.
+Keep up to date with flood warnings by tuning into your local television, or radio station.
+You can also log onto the Environment Agency website where you can access information about your local area.

-Floodwater, or any standing water, can be dangerous to people and animals – so stay safe and either head for higher ground for your daily walks, or consider staying indoors until the storm passes.
+Floodwater, or any standing water, can be dangerous to people and animals – so stay safe.
+Head for higher ground for your daily walks, or consider staying indoors until the storm passes.